top of page

 A yoga teacher demonstrating baddha konasana B

-• Shuffle the feet forwards slightly so that you’re left with a diamond shape with the legs
+• Shuffle the feet forwards slightly so that you’re left with a diamond shape with your legs

-• Take your feet in your hands but this time, open up the soles of the feet so that they’re facing upwards
+• Take your feet in your hands, but this time, open up the soles so that they’re facing upwards

-• From here, dig your elbows into the creases of the knees
+• From here, dig your elbows into the creases of your knees

-• Stay here or, to deepen this, bring the crown of the head down towards the feet
+• Stay here or, to deepen this, bring the crown of your head down towards your feet

 A yoga teacher demonstrating malasana squat